Fathers are incompetent man-children who may be able to keep their kids alive (in a pinch), but not much else.

-It seems impossibly outdated, yet somehow this view of parenthood persists.
+It seems impossibly outdated, yet somehow this view of parenthood as a battle between the sexes rather than a partnership persists.

-If you’re on Facebook (and who isn’t?), you’ve probably seen this meme:
+If you’re on Facebook, you’ve probably seen this meme:

 Give me a friggin’ break.

 I know my situation is different than the norm.
 I’m a stay-at-home dad.
 So, should I reverse the above graphic?
-When my children go to my wife for help, do they look around and ask, “Where is dad?”
+When my children go to my wife for help, do they look around and ask, “Where is Dad?”
 No. They ask her for what they need.
 When we’re both home, do we magically revert to old stereotypes, that she knows everything and I’m just a dumb lug who scratches himself all day?
 No!
-We are partners in this whole parenting thing.
+We have a partnership in this whole parenting thing.

 I’ve seen the above meme, and others just like it, countless times.
 For each one, there are a host of women commenting “oh, yeah!” and “preach it, girl!”
 I usually just roll my eyes and make a mental note of which of my friends is an idiot that day (or who is getting really annoyed at this silly B.S., which can also be amusing).

 I’m willing to bet, however, that most parents recognize how valuable their significant other is.
 If not, something is wrong in that dynamic.
-It’s possible that dad IS slacking and needs to get his act together.
+It’s possible that dad is slacking and needs to get his act together.
 Maybe mom is stressed because dad feels his role as a parent is to provide for his family, and not much else.
-It’s also possible that mom won’t let him participate as much as he’d like to, because he doesn’t fold the laundry the “right way” or cook a “perfectly balanced” meal the way she would.
-Partnership requires some give and take, particularly the giving up and taking of control.
+It’s also possible that mom won’t let him participate as much as he’d like to because he doesn’t fold the laundry the “right way” or cook a “perfectly balanced” meal the way she would.
+A parenting partnership requires some give and take, particularly the giving up and taking of control.

-By the time we pick my wife up a the train station, I am ready to hand over the reigns.
+By the time we pick my wife up at the train station, I am ready to hand over the reigns.
 I am all too happy to take on some of those household responsibilities I shirked during the day.
 After a long day at the office, every minute with the kids is precious for her.
 Yes, she’s exhausted, but in a different way.
-What is something of a break for her is the very thing that threatens to break me…those crazy kids and all their questions!
+What is something of a break for her is the very thing that threatens every day to break me: those crazy kids and all their questions!